Unbeaten Ruben Villa Shines

 Trejo, who last lost in April from the very same venue, avenged his only defeat with an aggressive attack that stymied the awkward style of Franco.
 In the third round, Trejo rocked Franco with steady combinations and followed up with the same pressure in the fourth, so much so, that referee Ed Collantes stopped the fight.

 Bantamweight prospect Eros Correa (3-0, 2 KOs) of San Jose, Calif. came out from the start with heavy pressure against Mexico's Neri Garcia (1-7).
 The Northern California fighter backed up the less skilled Garcia with jabs and overhand rights.

 In the second round, Correa began to pour it on, routinely splitting the guard of the lanky Garcia.
 Referee Ed Collantes had seen enough and put a stop to the contest at the 2:47 mark.

 Junior lightweight Arnold Dinong (2-0, 1 KO) of Hawaii opened "New Blood" with a bang by knocking out the outmatched Josefat Vazquez (5-6, 3 KOs) of Mexico in the second round.

 Dinong struck pay dirt in the first by landing a combination that put Vazquez on the floor.
 In the second, Dinong came out thinking knockout and landed a left hook to the chin that dropped Vazquez once again.
 Referee Gerard White put a stop to the fight after that at the :20 mark.

-"New Blood" was presented by Thompson Boxing Promotions and sponsored by Lucas Oil, in association with Everlast.
+"New Blood" was presented by Thompson Boxing Promotions and Banner Promotions and sponsored by Everlast.